flook25/FlexSim-Warehouse-Simulation-Project/README.md

 ## 🎯 Key Objectives

-- **Model Existing System:** To create a high-fidelity digital twin of the current warehouse layout, including racks, conveyors, and operator/AGV travel paths.
+- **Model Existing System:** To create a high-fidelity digital twin of the current warehouse layout, including racks, conveyors, and operator travel paths.
 - **Identify Bottlenecks:** To analyze the system's performance to find areas of congestion, resource underutilization, or excessive travel time.
-- **Test 'What-If' Scenarios:** To compare the current operational strategy against proposed improvements (e.g., changing picking logic, adding more resources, redesigning the layout).
+- **Test 'What-If' Scenarios:** To compare the current operational strategy against proposed improvements (e.g., changing picking logic, adding more resources).
 - **Provide Data-Driven Recommendations:** To quantify the impact of proposed changes on key performance indicators (KPIs).

 ---

 ## ⚙️ Methodology

-1.  **Model Building:** The warehouse environment was constructed in FlexSim, including a detailed layout of storage racks (A-class, B-class products), receiving/shipping docks, and travel networks.
+1.  **Model Building:** The warehouse environment was constructed in FlexSim, including a detailed layout of storage racks, receiving/shipping docks, and travel networks.
 2.  **Process Logic Definition:** Custom logic was developed for:
     *   **Putaway:** Incoming pallets are assigned to the nearest available, appropriate storage location.
-    *   **Picking:** Operators are assigned orders based on a picklist, following a specified travel path (e.g., S-shape, largest gap).
+    *   **Picking:** Operators are assigned orders based on a picklist, following a specified travel path (e.g., S-shape).
-3.  **Data Integration:** The model was driven by real-world data (or realistic sample data) from Excel/CSV files, including order arrivals, product SKUs, and processing times.
+3.  **Data Integration:** The model was driven by realistic sample data from Excel/CSV files, including order arrivals and processing times.
 4.  **Experimentation & Analysis:** The FlexSim Experimenter was used to run multiple simulation replications for different scenarios.
-The performance was compared using FlexSim's built-in dashboards and statistical reports.
+Performance was compared using FlexSim's built-in dashboards and statistical reports.

 ---